UMWEDU/umw-study-sync/_areas of study/anthropology.md

 <!-- End video -->

 <!-- value-proposition -->
 What do West African farmers and Wall Street investors have in common?
-Our bachelor\'s program in anthropology takes you around the globe and throughout history to learn what it means to be human.
+Our bachelor's program in anthropology takes you around the globe and throughout history to learn what it means to be human.
 Explore morality, religion, and more and take advantage of our summer course in Guyana and opportunities for student research in places like Madagascar, Haiti, and Egypt.
 <!-- End value-proposition -->

 <!-- areas-of-study -->
 ## Areas of Study
-On your journey through UMW\'s Anthropology program, you\'ll take courses such as Introduction to Cultural and Social Anthropology, Ethnography, Arguments in Anthropology, Anthropology of Art, and Theories of Culture.
+On your journey through UMW's Anthropology program, you'll take courses such as Introduction to Cultural and Social Anthropology, Ethnography, Arguments in Anthropology, Anthropology of Art, and Theories of Culture.
 <!-- End areas-of-study -->

 <!-- internships -->